Building Design Systems: Complete 2026 Guide

 Button Component Example

-Here’s a production-ready button component using design tokens:
+A production-ready button using design tokens:

 // Button.tsx

-import { cva, type VariantProps } from 'class-variance-authority';
+import { cva, type VariantProps } from "class-variance-authority";

-import { cn } from '@/lib/utils';
+import { cn } from "@/lib/utils";

 const buttonVariants = cva(